 D-Mom; Creator & Co-founder of WTD

-If you’re looking for a tool to add to your carb-counting, fat-evaluating, protein-monitoring tool box, then this comparison of some of the nutritional scales currently available in Canada may be just the ticket, with highlights on the features that reduce the hassle of meal-time with the diabetes dragon for individuals with type 1 diabetes and their families (like us!).
+If you’re looking for a tool to add to your carb-counting, fat-evaluating, protein-monitoring tool box, then look no further than this side-by-side comparison of a sampling of nutritional scales currently available in Canada.
+Here we share which features to consider and the trick to knowing if the scale will tell you the carbs, PLUS we highlight those features (how easy is it to clean? how many foods in the database? can you add your own custom codes? how easy-to-see is the display? what type of batteries? etc) that reduce the hassle of meal-time with the diabetes dragon for individuals with type 1 diabetes and their families (like us!).

 It’s the end of an era.

 After over eight years, our beloved Salter 1450 nutritional scale is on the fritz.
 It freezes up, stubbornly refusing any button entry until we pull out the batteries, let it rest a few seconds and then boot it back up.
 Any carb-counting, card-carrying D-parent knows the significance of this event, when something is ticking along beautifully, as so rarely happens in diabetes, and then the stupid diabetes dragon sticks out its foot and trips you.